 Integrative veterinary medicine is a comprehensive medical approach to pet care that combines the best of conventional medicine and complementary and alternative therapies.
 This type of veterinary practice focuses on treating the whole animal, partnership between the client and the veterinarian, and use of all appropriate therapeutic options to achieve optimal wellness for your pet.

-Meet our Integrative Specialist Lisa Donato, DVM, CVA, FAAVA, CVT, CVH, CAC.
+Meet our integrative veterinarian Lisa J. Donato, DVM, CVA, FAAVA, CVT, CVH, CAC.

 We understand what your pet means to your family and we will always strive to provide the best possible care.